buttonwoodcx/bcx-validation/doc/tutorial.md

 `bcx-validation` makes zero assumption about your `model` (the stuff you want to validate), it can be any Javascript object.

 A `model` can be simply a String or Number (or even Function or null/undefined).
-We will start with most simple `model` to show you the most simple usage of `rule`.
+We will start with simplest `model` to show you the simplest usage of `rule`.

 Let's use term `validator` for an implementation of excuting certain `rule`.